 Ashley York is a content creator who is interested in documentaries, cinematic journalism, and media for social change and justice.
 She has worked on Academy Award® winning teams and as a producer on projects that have premiered at the Sundance, Berlin, and SXSW film festivals as well as on Netflix, HBO, National Geographic, Oprah Winfrey’s Network, A&E, IFC, Discovery, and the

 She co-directed and produced the Netflix Original Documentary Tig, an Official Selection of the 2015 Sundance Film Festival, Hot Docs Canadian International Documentary Festival, the International Documentary Festival of Amsterdam, the Istanbul Independent Documentary Festival, and Outfest.
 Her most recent film won the Best Documentary Award at the 2018 Los Angeles Film Festival and a Founders Award at the Traverse City Film Festival.
-Ashley was one of nine women debuting a feature film at the 2015 Sundance Film Festival and was recently featured in Variety as a filmmaker to watch.
+Ashley was one of nine women debuting a feature film at the 2015 Sundance Film Festival and was featured in Variety as a filmmaker to watch.

 Ashley is committed to a feminist approach and intrigued by work that intersects the emotional and ideological.
-She is inspired greatly by the works of bell hooks, Susan Sontag, the late Aimé J. Ellis, and Silas House.
+She is inspired greatly by the works of bell hooks, James Baldwin, Susan Sontag, the late Aimé J. Ellis, and Silas House.

 She has collaborated with award-winning documentary filmmakers, including Rashida Jones, Amy Ziering, Fenton Bailey, Randy Barbato, Judith Helfand, Billy Luther, and Kirby Dick.
 She worked as a field director on the 2017 Sundance Film Festival Official Selection Hot Girls Wanted: Turned On and produced two 2011 Sundance Film Festival Official selections: Becoming Chaz, about Chaz Bono’s gender transition; and GRAB, about the Laguna Pueblo tribe in New Mexico.
-She was a panelist on the topic of interactive documentaries at the SXSW Interactive Festivals and Sheffield International Documentary Film Festival.
-She was a filmmaker in residence at the Working Film’s Content + Intent Documentary Institute at MASS MoCA as well as an artist in residence at the Bay Area Video Coalition's Producer's Institute for New Media Technologies.
-She produced more than 50 episodes of A&E's Emmy-Award winning series "Intervention" as well as A&E's docuseries "Dogs of War" about military veterans.
+She is a frequent panelist and artist in residence for Women in Film, SXSW Interactive,the International Documentary Association, and MASS MoCA.